mvolkmann/blog/src/swift/CallingC.md

    check the "Copy items if needed" checkbox and click the "Finish" button.

-It should be possible now to call functions from the Lua C API from functions defined in C source files.
+It is now possible to call functions from the Lua C API from functions defined in C source files.
 Those C functions can be called from Swift code.
+See the project SwiftUICallsC for an example of doing this.